 A last morning spent in the African wilderness is followed by a journey to Pretoria and the ASH Adventures office.
 Some time devoted to paperwork is followed by a late lunch after which guests are transferred to the airport, where their memorable African hunting safari ends.

-Kudus favor broken, hilly or rocky terrain often in thickly wooded areas.
+The greater kudu favors broken, hilly or rocky terrain, often in thickly wooded areas.
 They feed most actively during the fading daylight hours.
-As such, you are most likely to hunt your trophy during the late afternoon.
+As such, you are most likely to hunt your trophy during the late afternoon or early evening.

 Locating impala is fairly easy, but getting in close enough for a killing shot is an entirely different matter.
-Their senses are honed to perfection, a fact that may provide some frustration before taking your impala trophy.
+Their senses are honed to perfection, a fact that may provide some frustration and a good challenge before taking your impala trophy.

 In sandy areas like the Kalahari, blue wildebeest can be hunted by following the distinct spoor they leave in the sandy soil.
 It is important to always approach them downwind, for their sense of smell is well-developed.

-The fact that blesbok favor open areas and plains often necessitates longer shots.
+The fact that South Africa's endemic blesbok favors open areas and plains often necessitates longer shots.
 It is important when hunting blesbok to use a fast caliber with a relatively flat trajectory.
-A good scope is advised.
+A good scope is recommended.

-Springbok are fairly small antelope that normally have to be taken at a long distance.
+The sprightly springbok is a fairly small antelope that normally has to be taken at a relatively long distance.
 Under these circumstances, it is advisable to make the side on lung shot for the easiest and most effective kill.

 Being an open plains animal, it will often be necessary to make long shots when hunting the black wildebeest.
 It is a tough animal - clients are advised to make use of a flat shooting .30 caliber to bring down the black wildebeest.

 Zebras are most active during the early morning and the late afternoon.
 They rest during the heat of midday.
-Zebra have to drink frequently.
+Zebra are water-dependent and have to drink frequently.
 In areas with a prevalent threat, zebra tend to drink at night.